ltpitt/python-jupyter-deep-learning-neural-network/README.md

 ## Unit tests

-Run these unit tests to check the correctness of your network implementation.
-This will help you be sure your network was implemented correctly befor you starting trying to train it.
+Run these unit tests to check the correctness of the network implementation.
+This will help you be sure that the network was implemented correctly before trying to train it.

 ```python